Isle of Wight Guru

 Child two found the pirate themed course a bit scary but I enjoyed it

 • If you want a cheap course or you prefer olde fashionede minigolfe then Rylstone Gardens is good fun.
-It costs about half the price of the others and has challenging holes made from bits of old drainpipe and plywood.
+It costs about £5 and has challenging holes made from bits of old drainpipe and plywood.

 Picture